matheus-alpe/vue-mastery-pratices/README.md

-# Vue 3 Default Setup
+# Vue 3 Todo APP with Pinia

-- Each exercise has his own branch